iagoleal/iagoleal.github.io/content/posts/finite-relations-graph.md

 ```

+Preorders contain all self-edges and composite edges.
+Thus, in order to reduce all the noise created by edges that must be there anyway,
+it is common to only picture the essential edges that cannot be generated from other paths.
+This is called the relation's transitive reduction or its **Hasse Diagram**.

 ```tikz
 \node [fill = cyan!20         ] (A) []             {};
 \node [fill = orange!50       ] (B) [right = of A] {};